Tour title bar

 The package cost above excludes rental vehicle hire as you are requesting a price for a vehicle outside of our designated season.
 Please reach out direct for rental vehicle rates.

-NOTE: Quotes are subject to availability of specific accommodation and other inclusions.
-Our NZ touring experts will be in touch with you regarding this.
-Costs quoted in currencies other than New Zealand dollars (NZ$) are based on todays exchange rate and is subject to change.Terms and Conditions apply
+NOTE: Quotes are subject to the availability of specific accommodations and other inclusions.
+Our touring experts will be in touch with you regarding this.
+Costs quoted in currencies other than Australian dollars (AUD$) are based on today's exchange rate and are subject to change.
+Terms and Conditions apply

-Remember - we can create this itinerary with any style of accommodation or customise to suit your interests and timeframe.
-Just contact us here.
+Remember - we can create this itinerary with any style of accommodation or customise it to suit your interests and timeframe.
+Just contact us below!

 Contact form